samuelxyz/drg-analysis/misc_graphs.md

 ![](img/leadburster_spray.png)

-## Overtuned Feed Mechanism
+## Overclocked Firing Mechanism

 Brief notes:
 - originated from discord conversation in PDRG involving the idea that maybe OFM is really good actually
 - builds vary
 - magazine size is a significant breakpoint
-- weird to a spitballer or barrager without first cryobolting it. though optimizing dps against an already frozen enemy is not super necessary
+- weird to shoot a spitballer or barrager without first cryobolting it. though optimizing dps against an already frozen enemy is not super necessary
 - wp upgrade on gk2 is contentious because it competes with armor break (though neither one works on frozen targets)
 - bom requires a separate activation method
 - most of these cannot kill a baller before the baller shoots